Website Manager

 • The dugout gate must remain closed during play.

-Coaches Safety
+Coach Safety

-• Offensive Side: One coach at first base, one at third base; others remain in the dugout.
+• Offensive side: One coach at first base, one at third base; others remain in the dugout.

-• Defensive Side: Coaches remain in the dugout, gate closed.
+• Defensive side: Coaches remain in the dugout, gate closed.

 Fair Play Requirements

-Division Total Defensive Outs Bench
+Division Minimum Defensive Play Bench Limit

 Run Limits per Inning